marcojakob/lilo.blog/content/settings/navigation/index.md

 url = "/"

 [[link]]
-title = "Über mich"
+title = "About me"
-url = "/ueber/"
+url = "/about/"
 +++